Why you should stop using Tableau & Power BI for spatial analysis

 This post may describe functionality for an old version of CARTO.
 Find out about the latest and cloud-native version here.

-Why you should stop using Tableau & Power BI for spatial analysis
+Tableau vs Power BI: Why you should stop using them for spatial analysis

-Tableau Power BI and other business intelligence tools have revolutionized and helped many companies and organizations to become more data centric and uncover clear business insights within the data they often already have available and they do an amazing job showcasing that data.
+When comparing Tableau vs Power BI alongside other business intelligence tools, you will find that they have revolutionized and helped many companies and organizations to become more data-centric.
+These tools uncover clear business insights within the data they often already have available, and they do an amazing job showcasing that data.

-And often this data may contain a location component such as a state county address or other geographic feature - or more importantly something that can be shown on a map.
-In many cases if you create a dashboard with a map you might show something like this:
+Often, this data may contain a location component such as a state, county, address, or other geographic feature - or more importantly, something that can be shown on a map.
+In many cases, if you create a dashboard with a map, you might show something like this:

 But if you are aiming for something more complex and insightful like this…